Updated: June 27, 2026

 | Which chat a message belongs to | Chat association is inside the ciphertext only — not a server-side field |

 | Group membership | Messages are routed individually per device.
 The server sees individual deliveries, not group composition.
-No group membership table exists.
-Note: recipient account IDs are stored for routing (see above), so sophisticated traffic correlation across a large delivery window is a theoretical possibility, though no explicit group structure is available to produce. |
+Recipient account IDs are stored for routing but no explicit group structure exists on the server. |

 | Chat names | Never stored as plaintext — transmitted only inside encrypted envelopes |